conondaFCC/hello-world/git.md

 ### git commit, but made some changes again but the commit message is still valid
 Problem: changes have been added and commited only localy, then some more changes where made that still belong thematically to the last commit.
 Solution: Instead of creating a new commit -m "minor changes, belong to last commit".
 The changes can be added to the last commit!
 The Commands are 'git add .' for adding the changes and 'git commit --amend --no-edit' as listed in 'git commit --help'.
 This will add the new changes to the last commit without changing the commit message. **BEWARE** 'You should understand the implications of rewriting history if you amend a commit that has already been published.
 (See the "RECOVERING FROM UPSTREAM REBASE" section in git-rebase(1).)'

+### how to display changes made
+Since this is a huge topic, a good place to start is: https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History

 ## OLD NOTES, NEEDS REVISION:
 ## git create a new repository